Blocking (statistics): Blocking used for nuisance factors that can be controlled

-When we can control nuisance factors, an important technique known as blocking can be used to reduce or eliminate the contribution to experimental error contributed by nuisance factors.
-The basic concept is to create homogeneous blocks in which the nuisance factors are held constant and the factor of interest is allowed to vary.
-Within blocks, it is possible to assess the effect of different levels of the factor of interest without having to worry about variations due to changes of the block factors, which are accounted for in the analysis.
+Example

+In our previous diet pills example, a blocking factor could be the sex of a patient.
+We could put individuals into one of two blocks (male or female).
+And within each of the two blocks, we can randomly assign the patients to either the diet pill (treatment) or placebo pill (control).
+By blocking on sex, this source of variability is controlled, therefore, leading to greater interpretation of how the diet pills affect weight loss.

 Definition of blocking factors

 A nuisance factor is used as a blocking factor if every level of the primary factor occurs the same number of times with each level of the nuisance factor.
 The analysis of the experiment will focus on the effect of varying levels of the primary factor within each block of the experiment.